slemanz/ADVANCED_EMBEDDED_C/TDD/strategy/README.md

 monitor code repositories, trigger builds on changes, and notify teams of failures.
 For embedded systems, this means running host tests first, followed by target tests, ensuring compatibility at every step.

+### Testing with Hardware

+While TDD and off-target testing build confidence in software logic, hardware interaction must ultimately be validated on real hardware.
+Automated tests alone cannot catch all hardware-related issues, such as incorrect memory mapping, signal inversion, or physical defects.
+Testing with hardware ensures the entire system—software and hardware—works together as intended.

+Automated tests can verify hardware functionality when the hardware supports self-interrogation.
+For example, a CFI-compliant flash memory device responds to specific commands with known values.
+Writing tests that send these commands and check responses provides a quick sanity check.
+These tests can be integrated into CI pipelines and even shipped as built-in diagnostics.

+As in Randy Coulman’s story, writing hardware acceptance tests before hardware is available fosters collaboration between software and hardware teams.
+These tests, run against simulations initially and later on real hardware, catch misinterpretations of specs, compiler issues, and FPGA regressions.
+Automated builds that run these tests give hardware engineers confidence in their changes, even during off-hours.

+Some tests require human observation, such as verifying that the correct LED lights up.
+Partially automated tests prompt operators to check physical outputs.
+These tests are costly but necessary for validating hardware-dependent code.
+They should be run sparingly—triggered by hardware changes or major software updates—to minimize manual effort while ensuring correctness.

+Specialized test equipment can automate complex hardware validation.
+Dee’s story shows how controlling instruments via scripts (e.g., serial commands to a T1 signal generator) enables comprehensive testing of error conditions and real-world scenarios.
+This approach transforms tedious manual tests into repeatable, automated regressions, catching defects early and improving overall quality.